kiorq/coup/README.md

 **Interaction Flow:**

-1. User clicks on an action button in the Action Bar on the frontend.
+1. User taps on an action button in the Action Bar on the frontend.
 2. Frontend sends a POST request to the backend.
 3. Backend analyzes the request, updating the state based on the specific action.
 4. Frontend reloads with the updated state, reflecting changes.